Prime Minister of Uzbekistan

 This is a list of prime ministers of Uzbekistan (O‘zbekiston bosh vaziri), from the establishment of the office in 1925 as the chairman of the Council of Ministers of the Uzbek SSR to the present day.

-The current prime minister, Abdulla Aripov, he assumed the office on 14 December 2016.
+The current prime minister is Abdulla Aripov.
+He assumed the office on 14 December 2016.
+The Government House on Mustakillik Square in Tashkent serves as the prime minister's primary workplace and residence.